osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 Open Gazebo with ROS support enabled (e.g. `rosrun gazebo_ros gazebo`).
 Use the Insert panel and find your "Kinect ROS" model.
 Insert it in the world.

-*Important:* You must also add some other objects to the scene, otherwise your camera won't have anything to see!
-Add some cubes, spheres, or anything else, and make sure they are located in the visible range of the camera:
+*Important:* You should also add some other objects to the scene, otherwise your camera might not have anything to see!
+Add some cubes, spheres, or anything else, and make sure they are located in the visible range of the camera, like in the screenshot below.

 [[file:depth_camera_scene.png|600px]]